lunatech-labs/lunatech-akka-streams-with-scala/step_005_implement_a_delay_element/README.md

 ## Step by step implementation

-- Create a new Scala object named `FilterElements`
+- Create a new Scala object named `FilterElements` in package `org.applied.akkastreams.echo`

 - In the `FilterElements` object, create a new Scala object named `DelayLineFlow` with an `apply` method that takes two parameters: